SHOWING 1 - 1 OF 1 RESULTS

 Figuring out the best way to get around is important when you’re in a new installation.
 It’s useful to understand the various regulations, local laws as well as license and registration requirements.
 Whether you need a driver’s license, transport a car overseas or want help buying a car, there are people to assist you at your new installation.
 Check out the topics below to find information and regulations on vehicles and registration at your base.

-Florida State law requires you to have sufficient liability insurance and a valid driver’s license in order to operate a vehicle.
+Florida state law requires you to have sufficient liability insurance and a valid driver’s license in order to operate a vehicle.
 Your vehicle must be properly registered.
-Even though you are in the Military, you may be required to register your vehicle in-state and obtain an in-state license within a few months of moving.
+Even though you are in the military, you may be required to register your vehicle in-state and obtain an in-state license within a few months of moving.

 A Florida Operator's License is required 30 days after you become a permanent resident.
 If you have a valid license from another state, you need only take a vision test.
 An original Social Security card and two IDs with full name and date of birth are required.
 With tickets or violations, a road signs test and vision test are required.
 Handbooks are available at the exam stations.

-TrafficThe speed limit for Eglin AFB is 25 MPH unless otherwise posted.
-Traffic violations on Eglin can be considered state violations also and may affect insurance rates.
-Eglin AFB has many one-way streets.
-Drivers should be alert for changes in traffic directions.
+The speed limit for Eglin AFB is 25 mph unless otherwise posted.
+Traffic violations on Eglin AFB can be considered state violations as well as may affect insurance rates.
+Eglin AFB has many one-way streets, so drivers should be alert for changes in traffic directions.
 NOTE: Speeding in base housing and school zones may result in an automatic suspension.

-Restricted AreasAll locations are clearly marked and unauthorized individuals caught in these areas will be prosecuted.
+All restricted locations are clearly marked; unauthorized individuals caught in these areas will be prosecuted.

 State and local laws regulate the operation of motor vehicles, and these laws can vary by location.
 Many states regulate the following:

-Many states and local jurisdictions have strict laws about the use of cell phones and other digital devices while driving.
-Research these laws on the State Department of Motor Vehicles website.
-Tickets will be issued and fines assessed for violating these laws.
-Play it safe and always use a “hands free” device if you must use a cell phone or other PDA while driving.
-Hands-free devices must be used while operating a motor vehicle on ALL military installations worldwide.
+Many states and local jurisdictions have strict laws about the use of cellphones and other digital devices while driving.
+Research these laws on the state Department of Motor Vehicles’ website.
+Tickets will be issued and fines assessed for anyone violating these laws.
+Play it safe and always use a hands-free device if you must use a cellphone or other personal digital assistant while driving.
+Hands-free devices must be used while operating a motor vehicle on all military installations worldwide.

 NOTE: If you have legally changed your name by marriage or court order, you must submit the original or a certified copy of your marriage certificate or court order.
 No photocopies will be accepted unless certified by the issuing authority.
 For multiple name changes, you must show a document trail linking your current name to your chosen proof of identity.
-Marriage licenses must be from a governmental agency.
-Church issued licenses cannot be accepted.
+Marriage licenses must be from a governmental agency; church-issued licenses cannot be accepted.

-You can obtain your Florida driver’s license or identification card at the Eglin AFB Office (BLDG 210) is by appointment only.
+You can obtain your Florida driver’s license or identification card at the Eglin AFB Office (Building 210) by appointment only.